-Vital Healthcare Services Limited is a supported living service providing personal care to people who lived in their own homes across Suffolk.
+Vital Healthcare Services Limited is a supported living service providing personal care to people who live in their own homes across Suffolk.

 Not everyone who used the service received personal care.
 CQC only inspects where people receive personal care.
 This is help with tasks related to personal hygiene and eating.
 Where they do, we also consider any wider social care provided.
-At the time of the inspection, a total of 19 people were using the service.
+At the time of the inspection, a total of eight people were using the service and receiving personal care.

 People’s experience of using this service and what we found

-The service was able to demonstrate how they were meeting the underpinning principles of Right support, right care, right culture.
+The service was not able to demonstrate how they were meeting some of the underpinning principles of Right support, right care, right culture.

 For more details, please see the full report which is on the CQC website at www.cqc.org.uk